pushu-wf/luckysheet-crdt/README.md

 2. This project is open sourced under the **Apache 2.0 protocol**, so please feel free to use it.
 At the same time, this project will also contribute to the Luksysheet community, enriching the community ecosystem.
 Thank you again to the @[Luckysheet](https://github.com/mengshukeji/Luckysheet) team ❤️
 3. The project is **Luckysheet Collaborative Enhanced Edition (fully functional implementation)**, aiming to provide collaborative implementation ideas, data storage services, collaborative demonstrations, etc. The project is based on [Luckysheet](https://github.com/mengshukeji/Luckysheet) Implemented, thank you to the original author for open-source.
 4. This project mainly implements the collaborative function module, which has no impact on other content.
 The parts modified based on the source code are all reflected in the `Luckysheet source` folder.
 5. The project supports **optional database services**.
-User data without a database cannot be persistently stored, and collaborative functionality is not affected.
+User data without a database cannot be persistently stored, and collaborative functionality is not affected，**⚠️Only valid for `master and master-alpha` branches, `master-vue` relies on database functionality to implement user systems**.
 6. Project Use **[Sequelize](https://www.sequelize.cn/)** As an ORM data service technology, it supports databases such as MySQL, SQLite, PostgreSQL, and MSSQL, making it easy for users to quickly migrate.
 7. The project uses **Typescript** as the main development language, providing complete type prompts, standardizing code, and improving development efficiency.
-8. **The project has a `master` branch and a `master-alpha` branch.
-The latest released features will be tested on alpha and will be merged into master after stabilization**
+8. **Project branches:**

+    - Master: Stable version, providing optional database services and complete functionality implementation;
+    - Master alpha: Development version, providing optional database services and complete functionality implementation;
+    - Master Vue: Stable version, providing user system, file system, complete functional implementation, relying on database services;

 9. My personal energy is limited, and there are bugs and incomplete functions.
 Please submit an [issue](https://gitee.com/wfeng0/luckysheet-crdt/issues/new) and I will handle it promptly;
 10. Welcome everyone to fork the project, submit PR, and work together to improve the project.